comit-network/RFCs/RFC-002-SWAP.md

 The ledger-asset combination specified in the SWAP request is not supported by the receiving party.

 This can mean that:
-1. The ledger is not known
+1. The ledger is unknown
 2. The asset is not known
 3. Ledger and asset are not known